glacials/twos.dev/src/cold/apple.md

 So, I tried sticking with my classic Google account and accepting that its email would always be different from my preferred email.
-I finally snagged my leg on Google Groups, as Groups does not recognize alternative email addresses on Google accounts; I was forced to be presented as my old email address.
+I finally snagged my leg on two products: Google Groups, as Groups does not recognize alternative email addresses on Google accounts so I was forced to be presented as my old email address; and Google Calendar, as accepting invitations sent to ben@twos.dev would add my unknown (to the inviter) Google account email address to the event.
-(Though I did not test if posting via email from ben@twos.dev worked.)

 I've now landed on creating a new personal Google account with ben@twos.dev as its primary email address.
 I needed to delete the twos.dev Google Workspace